Skip to main content

 • Brush twice daily for 2 minutes with a soft-bristled brush

-• Floss once daily—this is non-negotiable for gum health
+• Floss once daily — this is non-negotiable for gum health

 • Use an antimicrobial or fluoride mouthwash

-• Don't smoke—smoking is the #1 risk factor for gum disease progression
+• Don't smoke — smoking is the #1 risk factor for gum disease progression

-General Post-Operative Care Tips
+General Post-Operative Care

 Universal Do's